Mohammedramadan99/mozEcommerce/README.md

 // multiple filteration (ratings with price) -- apifeatures in next js
+// search in page 2 of products is not good

 // special food product - 635a54c60dd49b3e0493dcbb
 // filter product | dashboard
 // edit filter bar